MarkHXB/Tools/Backy/README.md

 <hr />
 <h1> Usage </h1>
 <p>
- 1. example: python backy --path 'C:\Windows\' --delay 10.0
+ 1. example: python backy --path 'C:\Windows\' --delay 10.0 <br />
- As the result: Every file creation, deletion and modifying will know the app and it will print out to your terminal where you ran the script.
+ As the result: Every file creation, deletion and modifying will know the app and it will print out to your terminal where you ran the script. <br />
- 2. example: python backy --path 'C:\Windows\' --delay 10.0 --log 'C:\log.txt'
+ 2. example: python backy --path 'C:\Windows\' --delay 10.0 --log 'C:\log.txt' <br />
  As the result: Same as before just the program will write the changes in to the specified --log file.
-In case C:\log.txt
+In case C:\log.txt  <br />
 <p>